Rahyulty/sniffle/README.md

 Or if you are calling it from a folder in the workspace it will give the directory of where the folder is, so it is recommended when making a folder the file your calling it from is in the workspace

-If you call the the make directory function and the file exist it will
+If you call the the make directory function and the file exist it will return an error ( This will be fixed in later updates as we plan on using make directory as a safety function incase your folder gets deleted for whatever reason)